Handling Missing Modalities in Multimodal Survival Prediction for Non-Small Cell Lung Cancer: Results

 \subsection{Cohort Characteristics}

 Our study is based on a retrospective cohort of 179 patients with unresectable Stage IIA, IIB, IIIA, IIIB and IIIC NSCLC treated with radical Chemo-Radiotherapy.
-Tables~\ref{tab:baseline_characteristics_part1} and~\ref{tab:baseline_characteristics_part2} report the results of a univariate analysis of baseline cohort characteristics in relation to overall survival.
-Patients are stratified into Survivors ($n=80$) and Non-survivors ($n=99$) according to their status at the last follow-up.
-The tables summarize univariate relationshipt between clinical, demographic, histological, and treatment-related variables and survival groups.
+Tables~\ref{tab:baseline_characteristics_part1} and~\ref{tab:baseline_characteristics_part2} present a univariate analysis of baseline cohort characteristics in relation to 5-year overall survival status.
+Statistical significance was evaluated using one-way analysis of variance (ANOVA) for continuous variables and the $\chi^2$ test for categorical variables.

+Patients are stratified into Survivors ($n=80$) and Non-survivors ($n=99$) based on their 5-year survival status.
+While the primary endpoint is time-to-event overall survival, this univariate stratification serves as an exploratory characterization of the cohort, offering an interpretable summary of baseline differences and confirming that the observed covariate trends align with the survival outcome.